backand/docs/docs/getting_started/objects.md

 "Rs" : { "collection": "S", "via" : "myR" }
 ```

-In the database, a foreign-key constraint will be added between objects S to R, represented by a foreign key field `myR` being created on the object S's data table.
+In the database, a foreign-key constraint will be added between tables S to R, represented by a foreign key field `myR` being created on the object S's data table.
 This field will hold the primary key of the corresponding row in R for each row in S.

-As an example, consider a database describing pet ownership.
-It has two tables, `person` and `pet`.
+As an example, consider a model describing pet ownership.
+It has two objects, `person` and `pet`.
 Each person can own several pets, but a pet has a single owner.
 Thus, the person-pet relationship is a one to many relationship between person and pet:

 The `person` object will have a `pets` a relationship field, which establishes the 'one' side of the relationship by creating a collection of pet objects for each person in the database: